Skip to main content

 What if a donor has multiple accounts?

-The donor should be ready to:
+Donors should be ready to:

-• Provide the names and email addresses used for each of the accounts.
+• Provide the names and email addresses used for each of the accounts

-• Provide which account will be maintained as the only giving account.
+• Provide which account will be maintained as the only giving account

 What if your organization’s statement credits the donor for their donation amount, less the Givelify fee?